SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 To go back to the list of logs shown, you need to clear filters and select `Current events`.

-### Save filters
+### Save search query

-It is possible to save a query by clicking the Star icon in the search bar.
+It is possible to save a query by clicking the `Star icon in the search bar.
 The selected period of time is not saved with it.

 To access your saved queries: